BillRaymond/agile-in-action-podcast-repo/_posts/2022-09-20-leading-change-with-grit-and-communicating-with-integrity.md

 ---
 Successful change management is the result of navigating people through resistance.
 Laurie Sudbrink makes the case that leadership must come from a place of GRIT: generosity, respect, integrity, and truth.

-Laurie shares that GRIT is not a formula but takes the form of empathy, vulnerability, taking part in the change, understanding emotional responses, and taking conscious actions based on your beliefs.
+Laurie shares that GRIT is more than a formula; it takes the form of empathy, vulnerability, taking part in the change, understanding emotional responses, and taking conscious actions based on your beliefs.

 ## About Laurie Sudbrink